searxng/searxng-docker/README.md

 > (Get-Content searxng/settings.yml) -replace 'ultrasecretkey', $secretKey | Set-Content searxng/settings.yml
 > ```

+### Method 1: With Caddy included (recommended for beginners)
+6. Run SearXNG in the background: `docker compose up -d`

+### Method 2: Bring your own reverse proxy (experienced users)
+6. Remove the caddy related parts in `docker-compose.yaml` such as the caddy service and its volumes.
+7. Point your reverse proxy to the port set for the `searxng` service in `docker-compose.yml` (8080 by default).
+8. Generate and configure the required TLS certificates with the reverse proxy of your choice.
+9. Run SearXNG in the background: `docker compose up -d`

 > [!NOTE]
-> On the first run, you must remove `cap_drop: - ALL` from the `docker-compose.yaml` file for the `searxng` service to successfully create `/etc/searxng/uwsgi.ini`.
-This is necessary because the `cap_drop: - ALL` directive removes all capabilities, including those required for the creation of the `uwsgi.ini` file.
+> You can change the port `searxng` listens on inside the docker container (e.g. if you want to operate in `host` network mode) with the `BIND_ADDRESS` environment variable (defaults to `0.0.0.0:8080`).
+The environment variable can be set directly inside `docker-compose.yaml`.

-## How to access the logs
+## Troubleshooting - How to access the logs

 To access the logs from all the containers use: `docker compose logs -f`.